pydata/conf_site/README.rst

 PyData Symposion
 ========================

-Below you will find basic setup and deployment instructions for the PyData Symposion Site project.
+Below you will find basic setup and deployment instructions for the PyData website project.
 To begin you should have the following applications installed on your local development system::